MicrosoftDocs/Viva/Viva/glint/setup/magnet-rn-excellence.md

 Viva Glint offers the items needed for a Registered Nurse (RN) survey.
 The items available are approved by the American Nurses Credentialing Center (ANCC®️) for hospitals/clinics looking to attain or maintain Magnet® status in Nursing.
 Magnet©️ status is a prestigious honor which certifies that the RNs at that entity or system are highly skilled in terms of providing great care.
 There are many core criteria a hospital must meet to become Magnet®️-certified, one of which is RN satisfaction, and together with Viva Glint, the preset survey template can help with that certification.
 Our survey was created with the guidance and expertise of ANCC®️ analysts.
 The survey meets all RN Satisfaction criteria laid out by current Application Manuals, as well.

 With the ANCC®️, Glint’s People Scientists constructed a survey solution that assessed the seven nursing satisfaction categories required for Exemplary Professional Practice Evidence of Outcomes.
-These categories are validated in the EP3EO and EP2#O Magnet Application Manuals®️ - and the EP2EO Magnet Application Manual.®️
+These categories are validated in the EP3EO and EP2EO Magnet Application Manuals®️.

 > [!TIP]
 > Choose the **Quarterly Engagement** survey template and customize it to meet your RN Excellence/Magnet®️ needs by following the guidelines below.